Meepster99/Batch-Color/README.md

 set "DEL= "

-rem these 2 characters are backspaces, with a single space in between them.
+these 2 characters are backspaces, with a single space in between them.

 <nul set /p ".=%DEL%" > "%~2"

-rem makes a file named "message.txt" containing a backspace, space, and another backspace
+makes a file named "message.txt" containing a backspace, space, and another backspace the <nul is there, since that makes it able to accept spaces in the variable, but then it also accepts things like %DEL% echo %DEL% > "%~2" would not work

 findstr /v /a:%1 /R "^$" "%~2" nul